djplaner/canvas-collections/docs/about/rationale.md

 	1. So _easy_ to use that people _can_ use it.
 	2. So _productive_ that people _will_ use it.

-=== "Scale as adaptation, reinvention and generativity"
+=== "Scale as adaptation..."

-	There is a lack of conceptual clarity around scale (Morel et al, 2019).
-Scale does not mean just consistency.
-The following table summarises Morel et al's (2019) scale typology.
+	Improving the quality of learning and teaching at scale is a key issue for contemporary higher education (Ryan et al, 2021).
+However, there is a lack of conceptual clarity around scale which Morel and colleagues (2019) seek to address by providing a typology of scale (summarised in the following table)

 	| Scale conceptualisation | Description |
 	| --- | --- |